Terrific show

 Year Founded: 1961

-Team Rivals: Philadelphia 76ers, Atlanta Hawks, Toronto Raptors, Boston Celtics
+Team Rivals: Miami HEAT(Opens in new tab), Charlotte Hornets(Opens in new tab), Orlando Magic(Opens in new tab), Atlanta Hawks(Opens in new tab), Philadelphia 76ers, Toronto Raptors, Boston Celtics

 Washington Wizards at Capital One Arena

-Tickets for the 2023–24 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Washington Wizards.
+Tickets for the 2025–26 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Washington Wizards.
+And if you're thinking about last-minute tickets, all tickets purchased through Ticketmaster are 100% verified and instantly delivered to your phone.

 The Washington Wizards have made four appearances in the NBA Finals and won once in 1978.